buhrmi/inertiax/readme.md

 ### transformProps and preserveURL

 Each `router.visit()` can now take an additional option `transformProps`.
 This is a function you can use to transform the props before they are stored in the history entry.
-This makes it easy to implement features like infinite scrolling that can also restore state upon navigation.
+This makes it easy to implement features like infinite scrolling with state preservation spanning history navigation.

 Normally, Inertia replaces the URL when making a call to `router.reload({data: {page: currentPage + 1}})`.
 This is not desirable when loading additional data for infinite scrolling.
 That's why `preserveURL` is introduced to preserve the URL when using the Inertia router to load more data.